Alternative to Print Materials

 a.
 Severe or total impairment of sight or hearing or the inability to focus or move one's eyes

 b.
-The inability ot hold or manipulate a book, or
+The inability to hold or manipulate a book, or

 c.
 An impairment relating to comprehension"